When using a secure connection, Screens can authenticate with the remote machine using either a username and password or a private SSH key.

 - Next to the Password field, tap the key icon.

-- Due to technical considerations, Screens doesn't support the newer OpenSSH key format.
-We suggest using the PEM format until OpenSSH support is introduced in a future version of Screens.
+Due to technical considerations, older versions of Screens do not support the newer OpenSSH key format.
+We recommend using the PEM format.

 SSH keys are securely stored in the iOS/macOS Keychain.